KotDCG/KotDCG.github.io/King of the Dead.md

 ### Three/Four of a kind (Deity Powers)

-- [Three]/[Four] Jacks | Manifest: Search your deck and select [any 2 cards]/[any three cards] to put into your hand.
+- [Three]/[Four] Jacks | Manifest: Search your draw pile and select [any 2 cards]/[any three cards] to put into your hand.
 Reshuffle.
-- [Three]/[Four] Queens | Consecrate: Send up to [three cards]/[four cards] from your hand or discard to The Well and draw that many cards from your deck.
+- [Three]/[Four] Queens | Consecrate: Send up to [three cards]/[four cards] from your hand or discard to The Well and draw that many cards from your draw pile.
 - [Three]/[Four] Kings | Exhume: Take [any 2 card]/[any three cards] from The Well and put it in your hand.

 ### Joker Powers - Any Joker plus

 - Ace | Cipher: Nothing.
 Discard the Ace and the Joker.
 - Jack | Pillage: Choose a player.
-Take one card of your choice from their discard, or two cards off of the top of their deck.
+Take one card of your choice from their discard, or two cards off of the top of their draw pile.
 Place the Joker in their discard pile.
 - Queen | All other players, in clockwise order, must discard a card of their choosing from their hand to The Well.
 Then, Pick one player.
 That player must must send a card of their choice from their discard to the well.
 Place the Joker in their discard pile.
 - King |  Select any card in The Well.
 Put that card and the Joker in discard pile of another player.
 - Another Joker | Devilry: Pick two players.
 They swap hands.
 Place one Joker in each of their discard piles.